Back to UNC Today Archives

 The remaining 2013-14 academic year dates of regular board meetings are Jan.
 24, March 7 and June 13.

 Volunteers are needed for research projects being conducted at the University of Northern Colorado.
 Participation is open to anyone who meets the stated criteria and wants to help support discoveries in the public interest.
-Projects currently in need of subjects are:
+Projects currently in need of subjects include a study of moral challenges faced by first-year nurses.
+Others include:

 Details are available at http://www.unco.edu/research/seeking.